f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

    - This directory can be changed via variable ``letsencrypt_dir``
    - creates following subdirectorys: **account**, **certs**, **csrs**, **keys**

-3. Creates Let's Encrypt Account-ID
+3. Creates Lets Encrypt Account-ID

    - variable ``new_le_account_key`` forces the role to create a new Account ID if desired.
-Usefull if Let's Encrypt ratelimits the Account-ID.
+Usefull if Lets Encrypt ratelimits the Account-ID.

 4. Create TLS Certificate signing request

    - the csr is stored in the csrs subfolder

-5. Send API call to Let's Encrypt to initiate domain name ownership verification
+5. Send API call to Lets Encrypt to initiate domain name ownership verification

    - this role uses DNS as verification method.
-   - per default Let's Encrypt staging envionment is used.
+   - per default Lets Encrypt staging envionment is used.
 This results in test certificates
-   - variable ``acme_directory_target`` sends it to Let's Encrypt production environment for public cert creation
+   - variable ``acme_directory_target`` sends it to Lets Encrypt production environment for public cert creation

 6. Creates/modifys acme-challenge value into F5 Cloudservices primary DNS primary zone entry for existing zone record

    - uses an exisiting F5 Cloudservices account with subscription to primary DNS
    - the primary zone record for the domain name has to exist and be activated before the role is run
-   - creates or modifies the **_acme-challenge** dns prefix entry for Let's Encrypt validation
+   - creates or modifies the **_acme-challenge** dns prefix entry for Lets Encrypt validation

-7. Sends API call to Let's Encrypt to finish domain name ownership validation and download certificate and fullchain certificate
+7. Sends API call to Lets Encrypt to finish domain name ownership validation and download certificate and fullchain certificate

-   - finishes Let's Encrypt verification and download certificate, CA certificate and fullchain certificate into the certs subfolder
+   - finishes Lets Encrypt verification and download certificate, CA certificate and fullchain certificate into the certs subfolder

 8. Upload certificate and key into BIG-IP